engineyard/ey-docs/pages/asset-pipeline.md

-# Rails 3.1 Asset Pipeline tips for AppCloud
+# Rails 3.1 Asset pipeline tips for AppCloud

-The Asset Pipeline is arguably the biggest new feature in Rails 3.1.
-It's also a bit confusing and there are some things to know when deploying applications using the asset pipeline to AppCloud.
+The asset pipeline is arguably the biggest new feature in Rails 3.1.
+There are some important things to know when deploying applications using the asset pipeline to AppCloud.

-Topics covered in this document:
+Topics covered on this page:

 * [[Precompile your assets|asset-pipeline#precompile]]
 * [[Asset paths|asset-pipeline#paths]]